corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 * Network Map service
 * [Notary Service](../../corda-enterprise/4.5/notary/running-a-notary.md)

+{{% important %}}
+The deployment outlined here is significantly simplified compared to a full production deployment.
+{{% /important %}}

+For a full production environment you would need to modify this deployment to add:

+* A Signing Service deployment to replace the local signer.
+* A Zone Service deployment to manage configuration deployment.
+* Angel Services around the Identity Manager, Network Map and Signing Services to fetch configurations from the Zone service.
+* An Auth Service deployment to handle user authentication and authorisation.
+* A Farm Service deployment to gateway from the user interface (CLI) to the back-end services.

 ### Pre-Requisites

 Ensure you have copies of the following files (provided by R3), before creating your network:

-* Identity Manager distribution zip
+* Identity Manager distribution `.zip`
-* Network Map distribution zip
+* Network Map distribution `.zip`
-* PKI Tool distribution zip *(for PKI generation)*
+* PKI Tool distribution `.zip` *(for PKI generation)*
 * A Corda `.jar` *(for the Notary node)*
 * 3 Machines set up with Java 8 installed *(if not running locally).*